FrederikWillem/mex-game/README.md

 # mex-game
  The code of a mex game application.
 The back-end consists of a websocket server in PHP code, and the front-end is build using Angular(2/TS).
-This project has a MVC sturcture.
+This project has a MVC structure.

 ## PHP Websocket server back-end
 This websocket server is based on felladrin's: https://github.com/felladrin/php-websocket-server/tree/master/example/server